-The accompanying annual consolidated financial statements have been prepared by management and are in accordance with Canadian Generally Accepted Accounting Principles.
+The accompanying consolidated interim financial statements have been prepared by management and are in accordance with Canadian Generally Accepted Accounting Principles.
 Other information contained in this document has also been prepared by management and is consistent with the data contained in the annual consolidated financial statements.
-Management maintains a system of disclosure controls and procedures designed to provide reasonable assurance that the assets are safeguarded and the financial and other factual information contained herein is accurate and reliable.
-Further, management has evaluated these disclosure controls and procedures and determined that they are appropriate and effective in providing reasonable assurance that all material information relating to the Company's activities is reflected in this report to the date specified.

-The Company's certifying officers, based on their knowledge, having exercised reasonable diligence, are also responsible to ensure that these annual filings do not contain any untrue statement of a material fact or omit to state a material fact required to be stated or that is necessary to make a statement not misleading in light of the circumstances under which it was made, with respect to the period covered by these annual filings, and these annual financial statements together with the other financial information included in these annual filings fairly present in all material respects the financial condition, results of operations and cash flows of the Company, as of the date of and for the periods presented in these annual filings.
+The Company's certifying officers, based on their knowledge, having exercised reasonable diligence, are also responsible to ensure that these interim filings do not contain any untrue statement of a material fact or omit to state a material fact required to be stated or that is necessary to make a statement not misleading in light of the circumstances under which it was made, with respect to the period covered by these interim filings, and these interim financial statements together with the other financial information included in these interim filings fairly present in all material respects the financial condition, results of operations and cash flows of the Company, as of the date of and for the periods presented in these interim filings.